Contracts and consumer protection

 • leave the premises immediately at the consumer's request [ACL s75].

-A consumer can cancel or rescind a contract for goods or services:
+A consumer can terminate a contract for goods or services:

 • without giving a reason and at any time during the ten-day cooling off period